ethereum/fv-blog/_posts/2020-07-22-symbolic-hevm-release.md

 Our immediate goal is to make hevm available as a proving back end to [act](https://github.com/ethereum/act).
 Besides the obvious benefit of being able to use `hevm` as a fast proving engine for formally verifying smart contracts, it would also make it easier to compare the behaviour of `hevm` against the more mature [KEVM](https://github.com/kframework/evm-semantics/), and increase the confidence in `hevm` as a proving tool.

 Another future direction would be in improving the interactive debugger.
 There are multiple ways to increase the usability and insight given when stepping through a contract symbolically.
-One improvement would be to add an `overview` display, which would show the user the tree of possible execution paths, similar to the one seen in [klab](https://github.com/dapphub/klab):
+One improvement would be to add an `overview` display, which would show the user the tree of possible execution paths and their branching conditions similar to the one seen in [klab](https://github.com/dapphub/klab):

 ![klab overview](../img/2020/07/klaboverview.png?raw=true "")